 |When creating a new proposal, Defender Admin will first simulate it and will refuse to create it if the action reverts, showing the revert reason returned by the contract.|

-Defender Admin supports two kinds of proposals today: upgrades and custom actions.
+Defender Admin supports three kinds of proposals today: upgrades, pause and custom actions.
 More proposal types will be added down the road.

 An upgrade action can only be executed on EIP1967-compatible or legacy zOS upgradeable proxies that expose an